cyllab/ccinput/docs/source/overview.rst

 Hartree-fock                       yes         yes          n.a.
 Density Functional Theory          yes         yes          n.a.
 Grimme's "3c" methods              n.a.        yes          n.a.
-Møller-Plesset                     no          no           n.a.
+Møller-Plesset                     no          yes          n.a.
-Coupled Cluster                    n.a.        no           n.a.
+Coupled Cluster                    n.a.        yes          n.a.
 =============================== ============ =========== =========